jonasmcferreira/whiteiron/jhed-wasteland/story-hooks.md

 - **Beast Hunts**: Hunt dangerous creatures that threaten the villages or valuable resources.
 - **Rescue Missions**: Save lost villagers or adventurers trapped in the wilderness.

+## Curses

+- **Lycanthrope**: many attacks from breasts can bestow the curse of lycanthrope
+- **Remove Curse**: only two NPCs can remove curses
+- **Windego**: eating flesh of any "humanoid" will begin the curse of the Windego
+- **Stone Gaze**: Medusa and Serpent creatures of Jhed can curse people to stone

 ## Kobolds Story Hooks